Configuring models

 related instances of a base model instance).

-Here is an example of a type guesser using hypothetical toKebabCase
+Here is an example of a type guesser using hypothetical toKebabCase function.

 If your JSON:API record properties are using kebab cased keys but your models